unlenen/onap-as-a-service/README.md

 # ONAP API Basics

-This project is targeting to call ONAP complex APIs easily with converting them basic rest APIs
+This project is targeting to call ONAP complex APIs easily with converting them basic rest APIs.

 ## CLOUD